Find the location closest to you - we have locations all around the city.

 The most popular restaurants to visit are The Church, Bang Restaurant, and Hard Rock Cafe.
 Additionally, the highest ranked hotels within Dublin are Holiday Inn Express Dublin, Maldron Hotel Kevin Street, and Ripley Court Hotel.
-When traveling on a budget, the best hostels in Dublin are Egali Hostel, Isaac's, and Barnacles Hostel Temple Bar.

 Where are the best parks and nature attractions in Dublin?

 Dublin offers several scenic parks including St Stephen's Green, Merrion Square Park, and Phoenix Park.

 Where can I find tourist information and guideposts in Dublin?

 You can find local tourist information at Phoenix Park Visitors' Centre, Discover Ireland Centre, and Dublin Visitors Centre.

 What are the best museums and historical attractions in Dublin?

 If you're looking for a good museum in Dublin, we recommend Dublin Castle, Old Jameson Distillery, and Kilmainham Gaol.
 If you prefer to be outside, you can give yourself a walking tour and see some of Dublin's most popular historical attractions including Castletown House and monuments like Spire of Dublin, Wellington Monument, or 1974 Dublin and Monaghan Bombings Memorial.
 Lastly, you can enjoy the local ruin of Rock of Dunamase, Pucks Castle, or Black Castle.